Li-Zhaoxi/AAMED/README.md

 main.cpp has given an example to detect ellipses from an image.

 **AAMED aamed(drows, dcols)**. drows (dcols) must be larger than the rows (cols) of all used images.
 Then, we can use **aamed.run_FLED(imgG);** to detect ellipses from multiple images.

+**Very important: Please check rows and cols of your input images are smaller than drows and dcols separately, otherwise, there will be some errors at class NODE_FC**

 ### 1.2 Ubuntu